mbaumer/us_hep_funding/docs/_states/MI.md

 # MI -- Sen. Gary Peters (D) and  Sen. Debbie Stabenow (D)
 ## Committees
+Gary Peters is the #4 Democrat on the Senate Commerce Subcommittee on Science and Space

 Gary Peters is the #9 Democrat on the Senate Committee on Commerce, Science, and Transportation

 Debbie Stabenow is the #4 Democrat on the Senate Committee on Energy and Natural Resources